Books are a timeless source of knowledge. However, too few of us read enough, or have a reading habit altogether.

 I learnt so much from this book, and it showed me that the adage you don’t know, what you don’t know is very true!
 I feel like my understanding of financial systems and how to leverage them has increased tenfold since reading the book.

-If you’re looking to take control of your finances, and want a quick introduction into the industry, this is the book for you!
+If you’re looking to take control of your finances, and want a quick introduction to the industry, this is the book for you!

 The Dirtiest Race In History